What are Tags and Templates?

 Read-only.
 Show which communication point is related to the tag (if related)

-Select which groups have the ability to write in the Tag.
+Select which groups have the right to write in the Tag.
 Tag Security protection can be configured in Display > Client Settings

 For definitions of other columns that are available in this table, see "Common Column Definitions".